-Blue Jays' House released from hospital
+Blue Jays' House released after overnight hospitalization

 DUNEDIN, Fla.
 (AP) -- Toronto Blue Jays reliever T.J.
-House has been released from the hospital, a day after he was hit in the head by a line drive during a spring training game.
+House has been released from a hospital, one day after he was hit on the head by a line drive during a spring training game.

-House arrived at the ballpark from the hospital during Saturday's game between the Blue Jays and Philadelphia Phillies.
+House arrived at Toronto's spring training ballpark during Saturday's game between the Blue Jays and Philadelphia Phillies.

 ''Obviously, it was definitely a rough day yesterday,'' House said. ''Whirlwind experience.
 And I'm doing a lot better than I thought I would be doing today.''

 House was taken off the field in an ambulance Friday.
 He was struck in the ninth inning of a game against the Detroit Tigers and taken to Lakeland Regional Medical Center.
-Test results were normal and he was held overnight for observation.
+Test results were normal and he was held overnight for observation, according to the Blue Jays.

 ''No fractures of the skull or anything, which is great, especially for the force it took,'' House said.